Appendix C. Naming of Viruses

 Affected operating systems

-The prefixes listed below are used for naming viruses infecting executable files of certain operating systems:
+The prefixes listed below are used for naming malicious programs infecting executable files of certain operating systems:

 Win—16-bit Windows 3.1 programs